-We believe Belize is one of the best places in the world to live, retire, invest, and chase adventure.
+We believe Belize, for example, is one of the best places in the world to live, retire, invest, and chase adventure.

-In fact, it’s many of the world’s best options.
+In truth, it’s many of the world’s best options.

 For such a small country, Belize offers many appealing lifestyle and investment choices.